Jeanne Shaheen: Early political career

-Governor of New Hampshire
+Governorship

 Shaheen's decision to run for New Hampshire governor followed the retirement of Republican Governor Steve Merrill.
 Her opponent in 1996 was Ovide M. Lamontagne, then chairman of the State Board of Education.
 Shaheen presented herself as a moderate.
 According to a PBS profile, she focused on education funding issues, and pledged to expand kindergarten.
-She defeated Lamontagne by 57 to 40 percent.
+She defeated Lamontagne by 87,854 votes.

 Shaheen was the first woman to be elected governor of New Hampshire.
 (She was not, however, the first woman to serve as New Hampshire's governor; Vesta M. Roy was acting governor from December 30, 1982, until January 6, 1983.)

-In 1998, she was reelected by a margin of 66 to 31 percent.
+In 1998, she was reelected by 112,296 votes.

 In both 1996 and 1998, Shaheen took a no-new-taxes pledge.
 After a court decision preventing education from being largely supported by local taxes, "her administration devised a plan that would have increased education spending and set a statewide property tax."

 Running for a third term in 2000, Shaheen refused to renew her no-new-taxes pledge, becoming the first New Hampshire governor in 38 years to win an election without making that pledge.
 Shaheen's preferred solution to the school-funding problem was not a broad-based tax but legalized video-gambling at state racetracks—a solution repeatedly rejected by the state legislature.

 In 2001, Shaheen tried to implement a 2.5% sales tax, the first broad-based tariff of its kind in New Hampshire, which has never had a sales tax.
 The state legislature rejected her proposal.
 She also proposed an increase in the state's cigarette tax and a 4.5% capital gains tax.